maproulette/docs/_documentation/migrating/01-maproulette-3-to-4.md

 nothing you have created needs migrating.
 What changed is the interface, and a number of features that have not been rebuilt yet.

+This page lists only what actually differs.
+Anything you did in MapRoulette 3 that isn't mentioned here works the same way, so if a feature you rely on is absent from these tables, there is nothing to learn about it.

-This page is a checklist of what to expect.
-If a feature you rely on is listed as gone, the [HTTP API](https://maproulette.org/docs/swagger-ui/index.html?url=/assets/swagger.json&docExpansion=none) usually still exposes it, because the data model did not change.
+Where a feature is listed as gone, the [HTTP API](https://maproulette.org/docs/swagger-ui/index.html?url=/assets/swagger.json&docExpansion=none) usually still exposes it, because the data model did not change.